dotnet/designs/accepted/2021/preview-features/preview-features.md

 SDKs are usually backwards compatible, but it's really no different from the framework, which is also backwards compatible but not for preview features.

-This means:
+In order to ensure that users get actionable error message we decided to actively block using preview features in frameworks that aren't the SDK's current framework:

-> The .NET SDK will only support preview features for the current .NET
+> The .NET SDK only supports preview features for the current framework.
+More
-> framework.
+> specifically, `<EnablePreviewFeatures>` is ignored for all other frameworks.
 >
 > The current framework is defined as the framework whose major and minor
 > version match the SDK.
 For instance, the .NET 6 SDK will only support preview